badkangaroo/video-preprocessing/README.md

+# my attempt to update the things

+Updating the Video Processing repo for building the dataset for training the Thin-Plate-Spline-Motion-Model, which also needs to be updated.
+A lot of the pip environment stuff is really out of date, and there's no real good work around since some of the important stuff is simply not available any more.
+So after a few hours of trying to figure out what's borked, i've decided to just go headlong into updating the entire project.

+This particular repo's purpose is to hopefully make a simple webui for the project and allow for animating generated images from stable diffusion based on downloaded videos.
+Not specifically just using the youtube-dl since that's also an old mess of unsupported code.
+So to further simplify, i'll instead just have a `sourcevideo` folder that is to be processed into usable datasets for the thin plate spline motion model.

 # Video Preprocessing
 This repository provides tools for preprocessing videos for TaiChi, VoxCeleb and UvaNemo dataset used in [paper](https://papers.nips.cc/paper/8935-first-order-motion-model-for-image-animation).

 <!---
 # Downloading
 VoxCeleb with our preprocessing can be download in [.mp4](https://yadi.sk/d/6XkWUoJzjzuwVA) format and in [.png](https://drive.google.com/file/d/1VLhAbzbrexqg-nHq8l1AV8oc-Sq-x0kZ/view?usp=sharing).

 TaiChi can be downloade directly in format [.mp4](https://yadi.sk/d/03C366987mkS1w) or [.png](https://drive.google.com/file/d/10b_OiRxMKRgbrOQHQvM-OEISPWfiM7zY/view?usp=sharing).
 -->